OC-Goss/simpleAutocrafter/README.md

 2.Run that program, it will download all the required library from my repo and some excess files too :P(A dedicated library installer will be made later)

-3.Use wget to download this program
+3.Use wget to download autoCrafting.lua

 # Resource Requirement/Setup